Help!... It's the Hair Bear Bunch!

 Help! ...
 It's the Hair Bear Bunch! is an American animated television series created by Joe Ruby and Ken Spears and produced by Hanna-Barbera Productions, which aired on CBS on Saturday mornings from September 11, 1971, to January 8, 1972, for 16 episodes.
-Daws Butler, Paul Winchell and William Callaway voice the three bears that comprise the Hair Bear Bunch, while John Stephenson and Joe E. Ross voice Mr. Eustace P. Peevly and Lionel J. Botch, respectively, the two individuals who patrol the zoo in which the bears live.
+Daws Butler, Paul Winchell and William Callaway voice the three bears that compose the Hair Bear Bunch, while John Stephenson and Joe E. Ross voice Mr. Eustace P. Peevly and Lionel J. Botch, respectively, the two individuals who patrol the zoo in which the bears live.
 The series' producer was Charles A. Nichols, with William Hanna and Joseph Barbera directing, and Hoyt Curtin serving as the composer.

 A 13-issue comic book series was created by Gold Key Comics and began distribution in November 1971.
 Many television critics compared the premise of the show to other Hanna-Barbera productions, such as Wally Gator, Top Cat and Yogi Bear.
 While in syndication, the series aired on multiple television networks in the United States, including Boomerang, Cartoon Network, and the USA Network.
 In total, Help!...
 It's the Hair Bear Bunch! contained sixteen 30 minute-long episodes.
 It has also been released digitally to the Google Play Store and iTunes Store and physically on DVD as part of Warner Bros.'
 Archive Collection on a four-disc set.

 Storyline

 The series follows the Hair Bear Bunch, a group of three bear cousins who live at the Wonderland Zoo run by zoo director Mr. Peevly and zookeeper Lionel Botch.
 They also serve as the "wacky heroes" of the show.
-The three bears would occasionally escape their luxurious cage to ride on their "invisible motorcycle[s]"; however, they would always return to the cage before Mr. Peevly or Lionel Botch were able to catch them.
+The three bears would occasionally escape their luxurious cage to ride on their invisible motorcycles; however, they would always return to the cage before Mr. Peevly or Lionel Botch were able to catch them.
 Even Peevly and Botch are visited by their boss the Zoo Superintendent.
-The bears had several motives for pranking and fooling Mr. Peevly and Mr. Botch, including trying to "improve their living conditions" and wanting to "embark on get-rich-quick schemes".
-The bears also wore clothes; according to author Christopher P. Lehman, Hanna-Barbera "dress[ed] the bears in counterculture apparel" in order to stay on track with the "mainstream" fashion in the United States.
+The bears had several motives for pranking and fooling Mr. Peevly and Mr. Botch, including trying to improve their living conditions and wanting to embark on get-rich-quick schemes.
+The bears also wore clothes; according to author Christopher P. Lehman, Hanna-Barbera dressed the bears in counterculture apparel in order to stay on track with the mainstream fashion in the United States.
 Sometimes, the bears (usually Hair) would activate a hidden switch to reveal a cave with more luxurious surroundings (complete with modern furniture) instead of the more meager accommodations they were normally seen living in.